aka13-404/VSETT-LISP/Installation.md

     1.It has to be 7 items long
     2. You can not have same numbers following eachother, obviously

+It works like this:
+1. You switch gears, in the order you entered in the script.
+Don't do it too fast - it does not register otherwise.
+About 2 switches per second are okay.
+2. You enable the lights, by holding the + button.
+3. The display blinks the (!) to let you know, that the sequence was accepted.
+4. Your gears 2 and 3 now use the parameters from profile_S2 and profile_S3 correspondingly.
+5. Switching to gear 1 returns you to the usual profile 1-3.

 ### Step 6: Make sure everything works as expected